BottCode/Evaluating-a-multicore-Mixed-Criticality-System-implementation-against-a-temporal-isolation-kernel/README.md

-# Exploring the viability of a MCS multicore runtime demonstrator: a comparison with a temporal isolation kernel
+# Evaluating a multicore Mixed-Criticality System implementation against a temporal isolation kernel

 This repository is the main reference for the article that [Professor T. Vardanega](https://orcid.org/0000-0002-0089-0889) and I published with the above title.